ybaher/raisin_classification/README.md

-# raisin_classification
+# Raisin Classification
 Analyzing images of raisins in order to classify them as Kecimen or Besni variety
+Authors: Shreya Kakachery, Eric Wong, Yasaman Baher